Mathnerd314/stroscot/docs/Commentary/BuildSystem.rst

 "S" ["no-keep-going","stop"] (noArg $ \s -> s{shakeStaunch=False}) "Turns off -k."
 shake staunch mode: if an error is encountered during the middle of a build, unless --keep-going is specified we want to stop the build. we can stop all the threads immediately by sending cancel commands, or we can wait until each command finishes to interrupt.

-When an error happens that propagates out of the thunk, it implies that the current thunk cannot be correctly remade, and neither can any other thunk that is chronologically after.
-No further thunks will be executed after the thunk, since the preconditions have not been achieved.
+When an error happens that propagates out of the task, it implies that the current task cannot be correctly remade, and neither can any other task that is chronologically after.
+No further tasks will be executed after the task, since the preconditions have not been achieved.

 If a recipe fails (is killed by a signal or exits with a nonzero status), and errors are not ignored for that recipe (see Errors in Recipes), the remaining recipe lines to remake the same target will not be run.
 If a recipe fails and the ‘-k’ or ‘--keep-going’ option was not given (see Summary of Options), make aborts execution.
 If make terminates for any reason (including a signal) with child processes running, it waits for them to finish before actually exiting.